sf-wdi-19-20/modules/w3_d1_2_apis_continued/README.md

 2. Spotify gives us a `preview_url` for each track.
 Create a play button for each track in your view that opens the `preview_url` in a new tab (it will start playing the song!).

+3. It would be nice to let the user know something is happening in the few milliseconds between submitting the form and getting data on the page.
+Show `loading.gif` when the form submits, and hide it when you get data back from Spotify.

-3. Handle the case where no data comes back from Spotify.
+4. Handle the case where no data comes back from Spotify.
 You'll want to let the user know that there are no results, rather than just showing a blank page.

 ## Docs & Reading